 Reviewers should identify cases in which relevant published work referred to in the paper has not been cited in the reference section.
 They should point out whether observations or arguments derived from other publications are accompanied by the respective source.
 Reviewers will notify the journal editor of any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

 Disclosure and Conflict of Interest

-Authors of original research reports should present an accurate account if the work performed as well as an objective discussion of its significance.
+Authors of original research reports should present an accurate account if the work performed, as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
-A paper should contain sufficient detail and references to permit others to replicated the work.
+A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.